 Keep in mind: your resume is a tale of how you got the chance to be the place you are today, why you need to work for the new organization and for what reason you’re ideal for the job.

-To boost your confidence about telling your story, write it down.
-Start working on your career documents, as you never know, someone may ask for it.
+To boost your confidence about telling your story, write it down or hire professionals.
+So start working on your career documents, as you never know, someone may ask for it.

 Be Original!
 You are one-of-a-kind.